 Finding a web designer is a lot easier these days.
 We’re everywhere.
 But the most important thing you should do is make sure you feel compatible with your potential designer.
 We are all very different!
 Speaking as a designer, I like to provide my clients with more than a website—a complete rebrand.
 (And I haven’t come across a client who hasn’t been in need of one yet.)
 I find that those who need a new website often need a more modern logo, collateral, email and social headers.

 And I’ve come to learn I do better with clients who give me a large degree of autonomy to create for them.
 I get a feel of who they are, and give them some options that I think best represent what they’re trying to achieve.
 On the other hand, my biggest challenges are with clients who tend to micro-manage their project.
 To me, the biggest bonus of hiring a designer is to get a new perspective.

 Use this doc to help you interview a web designer.

 Pros: you might feel safer going with an agency.
 They should definitely be able to get the job done.

-Agencies are great at having skilled people on staff (reducing the flake factor), being able to guide you with options and delivering a (hopefully) great product.
-The major concern with an agency is cost.
+Agencies are great at having skilled people on staff (reducing the flake factor), being able to guide you with options, and delivering a (hopefully) great product.
+The biggest concern with an agency is cost and competing clients.
 An agency will typically cost more than a designer and for small business owners, that’s not always a great option.
 But this is because agencies have to pay people on staff.

 Just don't fall into the trap of a big agency.
 You'll get lost and tossed like a little minnow in a sea of client whales!